 The AirportLink is a 22-mile-long elevated railway with a network of 22 stations spanning from South Miami to the Miami International Airport.
-OHL North America companies OHL USA, Inc. (OHL USA), Community Asphalt Corp.
-(CAC) and OHL Building, participated in a
+OHLA USA companies OHLA USA, Inc. (OHLA USA), Community Asphalt Corp.
+(CAC) and Building, participated in a

 joint venture that successfully completed the 2.4-mile AirportLink Metrorail Extension project, which connected Earlington Heights station in downtown Miami to the Miami Intermodal Center adjacent to the airport.